nadirulmi/nadirulmi/README.md

 <h1 align="center">Hi 👋, I'm Nadir Ulmi</h1>
-<h3 align="center">A Full Stack Developer 💻</h3>
+<h3 align="center">I'm a fullstack developer specializing in front-end and web design.
+With two years of programming experience, i enjoy bringing code to life in a webpage's interface.
+My passion lies in crafting visually appealing and functional experiences</h3>
 <hr>
-<p align="center">I'm a fullstack developer specializing in front-end and web design.
-With two years of programming experience, i enjoy bringing code to life in a webpage's interface.
-My passion lies in crafting visually appealing and functional experiences</p>
 <!--
 **nadirulmi/nadirulmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.